djplaner/memex/share/blog/2021/exploring-drons-definition-of-educational-technology.md

 - Purpose and orchestration over Pedagogy before technology
   - P before T is the start of hurtful decomposition
+  - It lends itself to the type of instrumentalism that the neo-liberal corporate approach to education loves - the generalisation stuff that Dron talks about
     - It separates things that should be separated: p into their sections and t in theirs
     - those separations start becoming the purpose of the people behind them
       - Hence "project/product manager" roles